ibm-cloud-docs/codeengine/cmd_defs.md

 <dd>Set arguments for the job.
 Specify one argument per `--argument` flag; for example, `-a argA -a argB`.
 This value overrides the default arguments that are specified in the job definition.
 This value is optional.
 </dd>
 <dt>`-ai`, `--array-indices`</dt>
 <dd>Specifies the indices of the instances that are used to run the job.
 Specify the list or range of indices that are separated by hyphens (-) or commas (,); for example, `1,3,6,9` or `1-5,7 - 8,10`.
+The maximum is `9999`.
 This value is optional.
 </dd>
 <dt>`-cmd`, `--command`</dt>
 <dd>Set commands for the job.
 Specify one command per `--command` flag; for example, `--cmd cmdA --cmd cmdB`.
 This value overrides the default command that is specified within the container image.
 This value is optional.